 To learn more about using form builder templates, see Form Builder Templates.

 - Click the Forms tab in the

-- Select the Form you wish to send.
+- Select the form you wish to send from the Templates list.

 - See Assign form templates to appear when emailing a customer invoice / Assign form templates to appear when emailing a request for claim to learn how to update the forms that appear here.

 - Click View to preview and / or print the form.

 - Select a Primary Contact to address the form to and click to add additional Contacts if required.

 - This is automatically populated by the primary contact for invoicing defined in the customer card file.

 - Alternatively, you can manually enter email addresses and separate them with a comma.

 - Note that emails are restricted to a maximum of 20 email addresses .